-These two books are not meant to be fun to read.1 They lay out in historical fashion the regress of economics in two hundred years from a rounded and inclusive science to 'an arcane branch of mathematics' that fails to deal 'with real economic problems' (Friedman 1999, p.
+The two books by Fine and Milonakis are not meant to be fun to read.
+They lay out in historical fashion the regress of economics in two hundred years from a rounded and inclusive science to 'an arcane branch of mathematics' that fails to deal 'with real economic problems' (Friedman 1999, p.
 137).
 As Mark Blaug (1997, p.
 3) similarly observed: 'Modern economics is sick ...
+Economists have converted the subject into a sort of social mathematics in which analytical rigour is everything and practical relevance is nothing.'
+Fine and Milonakis explore where things went wrong.
+It is a depressing story, not simply because of its content but also (as the authors acknowledge) because it is likely to be ignored by mainstream economists.
+They are unlikely to be attracted by the non-mathematical, social and historical issues that are thematic in these volumes.
+I share these grave concerns about our profession.

-1 The author is very grateful to Wilfred Dolfsma for comments on an earlier version of this review essay.
+&lt;sup>1 The author is very grateful to Wilfred Dolfsma and anonymous referees for comments on an earlier version on this essay.